GoogleCloudPlatform/gcpdiag/website/content/en/runbook/diagnostic-trees/gce/ssh.md

   - Internal Guest OS Checks: Analysis available Guest OS metrics or logs to detect any misconfigurations or service disruptions that could be obstructing SSH functionality.

-  - SSH in Brower Checks: Checks if the autenticated user has relevants permissions and the organisation policies permits SSH in Browser.
+  - SSH in Browser Checks: Checks if the authenticated user has relevant permissions and the organization policies permits SSH in Browser.

 ### Executing this runbook